 - 1.8 This LAA covers all five Tees Valley authorities, apart from the area of Redcar and Cleveland that lies within the North York Moors National Park1.
 All are mineral planning authorities. - 1.9 The Tees Valley is a sub-region of the North East region covering an area of 79,400 hectares and a population of 663,600 (mid-2012).
 The Tees Valley population has grown steadily since mid-2006 helped by a combination of positive natural change and a net inflow of international migrants (though this element is currently close to zero) which has offset the net outflow of residents to other parts of the UK.
 The population is projected to increase to 687,000 in 2024, a 3.5% increase.
-Plans for housing growth within the Tees Valley, if implemented, would result in a 37.6% increase in net housing completions (see Table 13). - 1.10 The focus of the urban areas around the River Tees arose from the river's importance to the traditional industries of the area steel, shipbuilding and chemicals.
+Plans for housing growth within the Tees Valley, if implemented, would result in a 37.6% increase in net housing completions (see Table 17). - 1.10 The focus of the urban areas around the River Tees arose from the river's importance to the traditional industries of the area steel, shipbuilding and chemicals.
 However, the Tees Valley has experienced considerable economic, physical and social change over the last 30 years and many of the traditional industries on which the local economy has depended have declined in importance or disappeared altogether.
 This has left high unemployment rates and large areas of derelict and vacant land in some of the urban areas and along the banks of the River Tees.
 More positively, the area has seen new growth in recent years, through the development of industrial estates and housing areas, investment in town centres and the expansion of the major road network. - 1.11 Significant opportunities for growth exist, within the main urban areas including further city centre style developments in the existing town centres, in Middlehaven, and at Stockton Riverside and North Shore.
 In taking advantage of its location in relation to the A1 (M), East Coast Main Line and Durham Tees Valley Airport, Darlington can offer development as a physical and economic gateway to the Tees Valley.
 Hartlepool's successful regeneration of the docks area means further development opportunities for tourism and office employment.
-Redcar can build on the success of the chemical and energy sectors at the Wilton International site and Teesport, whilst at the same time increase opportunities for tourism at Coatham, Kirkleatham and Redcar Racecourse, and by strengthening the links to the North York Moors National Park and North Yorkshire and Cleveland Heritage Coast.
+Redcar can build on the success of the chemical and energy sectors at the Wilton International site and Teesport, whilst at the same time increase opportunities for tourism at Coatham, Kirkleatham and Redcar Racecourse, and by strengthening the links to the North York Moors National Park and North Yorkshire and Cleveland Heritage Coast. - 1.12 Parts of the sub-region, especially around the Tees Estuary and the coast, have a high ecological significance.
+Designated areas include the Teesmouth and Cleveland Coast Ramsar site and Special Protection Area, Sites of Special Scientific Interest and the Teesmouth National Nature Reserve. - 1.13 In September 2011, the Tees Valley authorities adopted Joint Minerals and Waste Development Plan Documents (DPDs), which set out planning policies and site allocations for minerals and waste developments until 2026.
+The Minerals and Waste Core Strategy DPD contains the long-term spatial vision and strategic policies for minerals and waste developments.
+The Minerals and Waste Policies and Sites DPD identifies specific sites for mineral development and provides policies which will be used to assess planning applications. - 1.14 Historically, there have been relatively low levels of aggregate production within the Tees Valley.

-1 The North York Moors National Park Authority is a separate Mineral Planning Authority and has prepared a Joint LAA with North Yorkshire County Council, City of York Council and Yorkshire Dales National Park Authority.
+1 The North York Moors National Park Authority is a separate Mineral Planning Authority and has prepared a Joint LAA with North Yorkshire Council, City of York Council and Yorkshire Dales National Park Authority.